mmu-webdesign/awdd2-2022-group4/1_user_and_competitor_research/proposal.md

  ### Goals

-* After interviewing particpants, these are the common questions/goals we hope the answer.
+After interviewing particpants, these are the common questions/goals we hope the answer.

-* Where can I find discounts for Manchester Fashion clothing stores?
+* Where to find discounts for Manchester Fashion clothing stores?
 * Where are the popular shops in Manchester?
 * What Fashion Brands are popular in Manchester for a Student?
 * What is the latest Fashion news in Manchester?
-* How can I dress like a trendy Manchester Metropolitan Uni student?
+* How to dress like a trendy Manchester Metropolitan Uni student?
-* How can I support local Manchester Businesses?
+* How to support local Manchester Businesses?

 ## Primary audience(s)